ericyd/blog/content/drafts/one-weird-trick-to-clear-out-your-backlog.md

 If your list of bugs has grown larger than can fit in a single person's working memory, then chances are your bug list is no longer providing value to your product.

 ## Deliver value _now_

+I propose that the ultimate goal of a software development team should be to deliver value.
+Delivering value makes most people feel good.
+So why do we often find ourselves toiling on work that doesn't matter?

+One issue is:... <!-- HELP! -->

 <!-- This section needs help, its not really clear what I'm trying to say -->